leonZtiger/oru_end_project_beginner_course/README.md

 ````
 ### Create the database
 Create a local server if not already created.
-Open the InitDB script and run it.
+Open the Ngo/script_ngo_2024.sql script and run it.
 This should have created a local database with test data.

 ### Run the Application